 class RamFilter(filters.BaseHostFilter): """Ram Filter with over subscription flag""" def host_passes(self, host_state, filter_properties): """Only return hosts with sufficient available RAM.""" instance_type = filter_properties.get('instance_type') requested_ram = instance_type['memory_mb'] free_ram_mb = host_state.free_ram_mb total_usable_ram_mb = host_state.total_usable_ram_mb used_ram_mb = total_usable_ram_mb - free_ram_mb return total_usable_ram_mb * FLAGS.ram_allocation_ratio - used_ram_mb >= requested_ram

-Next standard filter to describe is AvailabilityZoneFilter and it isn’t difficult too.
-This filter just looks at the availability zone of compute node and availability zone from the properties of the request.
+The AvailabilityZoneFilter looks at the availability zone of compute node and availability zone from the properties of the request.
 Each compute service has its own availability zone.
 So deployment engineers have an option to run scheduler with availability zones support and can configure availability zones on each compute host.
-This classes method host_passes returns True if availability zone mentioned in request is the same on the current compute host.
+This class’s method host_passes returns True if availability zone mentioned in request is the same on the current compute host.

-The ImagePropertiesFilter filters hosts based on the architecture, hypervisor type, and virtual machine mode specified in the instance.
-E.g., an instance might require a host that supports the arm architecture on a qemu compute host.
+The ImagePropertiesFilter filters hosts based on the architecture, hypervisor type and virtual machine mode specified in the instance.
+For example, an instance might require a host that supports the ARM architecture on a qemu compute host.
 The ImagePropertiesFilter will only pass hosts that can satisfy this request.
-These instance properties are populated from properties define on the instance’s image.
-E.g. an image can be decorated with these properties using glance image-update img-uuid –property architecture=arm –property hypervisor_type=qemu Only hosts that satisfy these requirements will pass the ImagePropertiesFilter.
+These instance properties are populated from properties defined on the instance’s image.
+E.g. an image can be decorated with these properties using glance image-update img-uuid --property architecture=arm --property hypervisor_type=qemu Only hosts that satisfy these requirements will pass the ImagePropertiesFilter.

 ComputeFilter is quite simple and passes any host whose compute service is enabled and operational.

 Now we are going to IsolatedHostsFilter.
 There can be some special hosts reserved for specific images.
 These hosts are called isolated.
 So the images to run on the isolated hosts are also called isolated.
-This Scheduler checks if image_isolated flag named in instance specifications is the same as the host.
+The filter checks if image_isolated flag named in instance specifications is the same as the host.
 Isolated hosts can run non isolated images if the flag restrict_isolated_hosts_to_isolated_images is set to false.

-DifferentHostFilter - its method host_passes returns True if host to place instance on is different from all the hosts used by set of instances.
+DifferentHostFilter - method host_passes returns True if the host to place an instance on is different from all the hosts used by a set of instances.

-SameHostFilter does the opposite to what DifferentHostFilter does.
-So its host_passes returns True if the host we want to place instance on is one of the set of instances uses.
+SameHostFilter does the opposite to what DifferentHostFilter does. host_passes returns True if the host we want to place an instance on is one of the hosts used by a set of instances.

 SimpleCIDRAffinityFilter looks at the subnet mask and investigates if the network address of the current host is in the same sub network as it was defined in the request.